k8-mb/k8-mb.github.io/synopsis.md

 They added a [modified floor plan][floor-plan-2] to our purchase contract at the last minute, when we met by the notary to sign it.
 The new floor plan has no measures for singles rooms, contrarily to [the one used until this point][floor-plan-1].
-In implementation of the flat, the bathroom and bedroom are much smaller than originally indicated.
+In implementation of the flat, the bathroom and bedroom are [much smaller][size-does-matters] than originally indicated.

 We have chosen a parquet following their instructions.
 As agreed, we have paid the difference in the material.
 They told us the parquet would have required a very complicated installation, with sanding and oiling.
 That is false.
-Not only they asked for additional € 3000, they would have ruined our, lacquered, parquet.
+Not only they asked for additional € 3500, they would have ruined our, lacquered, parquet.
 We had to hire a lawyer and an architect to being able to have our parquet properly installed.
 And we paid the added costs anyway, that amounts to € 700.

 They added two steps in the floor-plan at the last minute.
 We expected them to be in concrete, but they are realized in wood.
-We tried to negotiate about the implementation, since there are no specification in the purchase contract.
+We tried to [negotiate][time-is-money] about the implementation, since there are no specification in the purchase contract.
 We even offer to contribute to the expenses.
 They told us that making the step in concrete in nonsense, and every expert would have confirmed their opinion.

 When I asked for the [opinion of _their_ expert][roloff-stairs], he did not says that it would have been impossible.
 He says that it was